mtx13/NLP_Employee_Performance/README.md

 ---
 ## Results<a name="results"></a>

-Addition of the sentiment scoring increase the weighted f1 score by 22%.
-Inclusion of the Ordinal Classifier actually dropped the score.
+Addition of the sentiment scoring increase the weighted f1 score by 28.5%.
+Inclusion of the Ordinal Classifier actually dropped the f1 score by 3.2%.
+The sentiment scoring can definitely aid in the predictions but with the max f1 score of 0.39, deep learning is likely still a better option.

 The performance categories were presented as a nine-box matrix and also as ordinal numbers.
 This project seems to indicate that performance ratings are best represented as that nine-box matrix.

-The sentiment scoring can definitely aid in the predictions but with the max f1 score of 0.39, deep learning is still a better option.

 A full discussion of the results can be found at the blog post available [here](https://medium.com/@marcellatietjen/nlp-and-employee-performance-ratings-9d37956c388e).